daniel-molina/visualequation/doc/UI.md

 #### Void supeq (S-M-k)
 Identical to *void block*, but applied to the usupeq of selection instead.

-With a positive numeric argument n, it acts on the n-ulevel usupeq of selection.
-With a non-positive numerical argument -n, it acts on the n-ulevel usubeq of selection (M-0 M-w is identical to SHIFT-DEL).

 #### Uppercase (In text mode: C-u)
 Uppercase letter to the right of the cursor.